17 old wives’ tales about pregnancy, birth, and breastfeeding

 9. Eating oatmeal will increase your milk supply.

 If you’re concerned about a low or fluctuating breast milk supply, it helps to know what’s normal and when to reach out to a lactation consultant for support.
-Remember: Your supply will fluctuate naturally and the amount of milk you produce won’t be the same as what another mom produces.
+Remember: Your supply will fluctuate naturally and the amount of milk you produce won’t be the same as what another mom or parent produces.

-10. Drink beer, milk or anything else to make more milk.
+10. Drink beer, milk, or anything else to make more milk.

 11. You can’t get pregnant while breastfeeding.